ouya/docs/content-review-guidelines.md

 Games should follow the `Cortex TV` [Interface Guidelines](https://devs.ouya.tv/developers/docs/interface-guidelines), including the names of the controller buttons and related UI standards.

+* **IAP**: The review team requires that `IAP` functions properly in the `Cortex TV` store and in game.
+All purchasing for `Cortex TV` games must use the `Cortex TV` API for purchases.

+* **Descriptions**: The review team requires `product` descriptions for store items are correct.

+* **Readable**: The review team requires that store descriptions are readable.

+* **Products**: The review team requires that `entitlements` and `consumables` are purchasable in game and unlock content as expected.

+* **Price**: The review team requires that the store, in-game, and purchase prompts display the price correctly.

+* **Unlocked Content**: The review team requires that purchased unlocked content functions properly.

+* **Out of Memory**: The review team requires that purchases still work properly when the system is out of memory.

+* **Purchase Type**: The review team requires that store items are properly labeled as `entitlement`, `consumable`, or `subscription`.

+* **Check Receipts**: The review team recommends that the game checks receipts on start.
+Reinstalling the game should not prompt to purchase unlockable content again.

+* **Vouchers**: The review team requires that vouchers unlock entitlements properly for premium games that use a promoted product.

+* **Reactive**: - The review team recommends that games unlock content immediately after using vouchers.
+The user shouldn't be prompted to purchase entitlements after using vouchers.

+* **Donations**: The review team requires that the store and game respect the guidelines for soliciting donations and purchases.

+* **Buy Button**: The review team recommends including a `BUY` button on the main menu in the game.

+* **Premium Titles**: The review team recommends that premium games check for receipts at the start of the game before the user enters into gameplay.
+Premium games should be purchased before the game can be played.
+If the receipt check fails to find a receipt, the main menu should show a `BUY` button before gameplay can be entered.

+* **Purchase Changes**: The review team recommends honoring old purchases when a game changes purchase types.
+For example, if a game changes from `free to try` to a `premium` game, purchases from the old purchase type should still work.

+* **Premium Content**: The review team requires that premium content purchased in premium games should function properly.

+* **Premium Receipt Checking**: The review team requires that `entitlement` purchases and unlocked content should remain unlocked after the game is reinstalled.

 ##Cortex TV Content Ratings